roberth26/recommerce/README.md

 ### Folder Structure
 I prefer to organize by domain rather than by type.
 Within a domain I then organize by type: constants, types, utils, components, etc. WHY

-Recommerce is broken into an `app` module, 5 entity modules, a `routes` module, and a `utils` module.
+Recommerce is broken into an `/app` module, 5 entity modules, a `routes` module, and a `utils` module.
 ```
 index.tsx
 /app